pallavi1202/Boston-Crime-Analysis/README.md

 # Boston-Crime-Analysis
-The analysis is done on Apache Spark using Python
+The analysis is done in Apache Spark using Python and SQL

 Objective:
 Boston Crime Data Analysis Objective: